 Since 1977, serving the people of North Carolina

 Hemophilia of North Carolina was formed in the 1970s by a diverse group of parents, patients, spouses, health care professionals and others with an interest in promoting awareness, providing support and disseminating information to the community.
-Today HNC has over 700 member families and provides services and support to all persons with bleeding disorders.
+Today HNC has around 1,000 member families and provides services and support to all persons with bleeding disorders.

 HNC keeps patients and care givers aware of the latest news of interest on topics ranging from medical and insurance issues to programs and activities from which they may benefit.
 The Concentrate newsletter also provides updates on HNC projects and opportunities.